 What hand does the wedding ring go on?
 During the wedding ceremony:

 Although the engagement ring is typically worn on the left hand, the tradition is mixed up a bit during the actual wedding ceremony.
 Since the wedding band is usually worn closer to the heart (on the inside of the engagement ring), some brides choose to wear the engagement ring on the right hand on the day of their ceremony.
 That way, the groom can easily slip the wedding band on the bride’s finger without having to move the engagement ring.

 After the wedding ceremony

 Once the actual ceremony is over, most brides then switch their engagement ring back over to the fourth finger of their left hand.
-For many women it stays there, slipped on after the wedding ring each morning.
+For many women, it stays there, slipped on after the wedding ring each morning.
 (Friendly reminder that you shouldn’t sleep in your rings, no matter how much you love them, because your fingers can swell and change sizes at night.)

 But that’s only the tradition.
 Modern couples are redefining old customs to suit their relationships.
 Likewise, women are mixing up these traditions about the engagement ring and wedding ring.
 Finding a new way to wear your rings can be an expression of your unique love as a couple.
-It’s not uncommon to see women putting their own style on how they wear their rings in a couple different ways:
+It’s not uncommon to see women putting their own style on how they wear their rings in a couple of different ways:

 - Keeping the engagement ring on their right hand

 - Wearing the engagement ring closer to their heart